Dear Family & Friends,

 First and foremost — thank you for visiting this page to learn more about cystic fibrosis and the affect it has on mine and so many others lives!

-Second, we are beyond thrilled to share with those of you who don’t know, Alexandra, 28, and 3 ½ years post-transplant, is doing terrific and was married to my now brother in-law, Alex, this past September!
+Second, we are beyond thrilled to share with those of you who don’t know, Alexandra, 29, and 4 ½ years post-transplant, is doing terrific and was married to my now brother in-law, Alex, last September!
 She is extremely healthy and happy and continuing to plan her future!
 Without the lifesaving progress made over the years, we would have lost her back in 2015 to this devastating disease.
 Our hearts are full watching her happily live her life and plan for her future.

-Now onto myself, almost 23 years old an living a full, happy and healthy life!
-Over the years i have definitely benefitted from the incredible progress with medications and therapies founded by the CFF.
+Now onto myself, almost 24 years old an living a full, happy and healthy life!
+Over the years I have definitely benefitted from the incredible progress with medications and therapies founded by the CFF.
 Fortunately my health has remained very stable since participating in and taking some of the new medication that has become available.
-I have been an RN for almost a year now and more recently began my career as a pediatric nurse at Golisano Children’s Hospital!
+I have been an RN for almost two years now, and currently work as a pediatric nurse at Golisano Children’s Hospital!

-Because of support from donors like you, more than half of the individuals with CF can now benefit from disease-modifying therapies and that number continues to rise.
-With the recent approval of the drug, Symdeko, there are now three drugs that target the underlying cause of CF, and clinical trials of next generation therapies indicate that, by 2020, about 90 percent of people with CF could have approved, highly effective treatments.
+Because of support from donors like you, 90% of the individuals with CF can now benefit from disease-modifying therapies and that number continues to rise.
+With the recent approval of the drug, Trikafta, there are now drugs that target the underlying cause of CF, and continued clinical trials.
 That is simply incredible and all because of people like YOU!

 While there is much to celebrate, we cannot stop until there is a cure for all with CF. Still,we continue to lose thousands of children and young adults living with this horrific and unrelenting disease.
 While there have been life improvements, we have not reached the finish line, and we cannot do it without your continued support.